Louis orders the sabodet and a bottle of Côte de Nuits Vougeot.

 "Will it be a good day Monsieur?" the waiter asks.

-Across the avenue and over the rusting fences, soulless crowds mill.
-They peruse empty farmers’ markets and boarded-up shops.
-The dead city broods.
+Across the avenue and rusting fences, crowds mill.
+They peruse empty markets and shops.
+A sea of bodies.

-To the eye, it's like any other day in the Post-Integration world.
+To the eye it's like any other day in the Post-Integration world.
 But it's not.
-It's not because something is about to change.
+Something is different.
 At least for Louis.
-And the change will bring him to a place he does not want to be.
-But it must happen.
-Like all revolutions, inevitability leaks its blood.

-Decaying cobblestone avenues hide in the detritus.
-Rotting vegetables, trash, urine and buzzing insects.
 There is no joy here.
 Not even the pretense of it.
-It's as parched of spirit as life can become.
-Mayhem baked into the very thin veneer of calm.
+It's parched of spirit.
+A veneer of calm.

-Louis knows these streets.
-He has been here.
-Like the crowds beyond the fences and walls, he has scratched life from the food boxes the Glorious City provided.
+Louis knows the streets.
+He has been there.
+Like the crowds beyond the fences and etched walls, he has scratched life from the food boxes the Glorious City provided.
 No longer, he thinks.
-He’s away from that.
-He used his wits to do it, and a bit of crime.
-The crime of wanting to live.

 The men on the other side of the fences glare.
-Greased chins, with eyes.
-They watch Louis in the café.
-They imagine his side.
-They want to be here, Louis thinks.
-To live this life.
+Grease streaked faces.
+They watch Louis in the café as slummers do.

-They look away now, ashamed.
-They fear being tagged by the cams.
+They look away now.
+Fear of being tagged by the cams.
 Being marked.
 They will never be allowed over the walls.
-They know that.
 They have resigned themselves to that.
-Slumped shoulders, defeated but not, living but not, afraid...but not.
-Waiting...
+Slumped shoulders, defeated.

-Above the festering crowds, the cameras are like sores.
-Haphazardly cut into buildings, digital eyes that vacuum in every detail.
+Above the festering crowds of slummers, the cameras are like sores.
+They are everywhere.
+Digital eyes that digest.
 Every movement and expression, noted, measured, compared, calculated.
-Every gesture.
-The dead machine eyes are as obvious as the drones adrift in the air.
-And they are as hated as humans can hate.
-An emotion lost on the machine-minds.
+The dead machine eyes also drift in the air: buzzing drones.

 Louis counts the avatars.
-It’s becoming more difficult to see them each year.
+It’s becoming more difficult each year.
 Tech improves.
 No doubt the avatars are police.
 Police Avs to ensure the fabled tranquility of Paris.
 In reality?
 To ensure that the crowds do not riot in the slums--as slummers are want to do.

 The waiter brings the sabodet and Gaperon cheese now.
 It breaks Louis’ bleak revelry.
 The waiter excuses himself.
 At least he is mostly real, Louis realizes, except for his clothing.
 The waiter’s fine suit is a cheap projection, probably Chinese.
 The food is still real, he reminds himself.
 Even if prepared by machines.
 Anything is better than the filthy food boxes of the slums.

 The Gaperon is well peppered and the Louis spreads it on the toast.
-He eats half and pretends to drink the purple Vougeot.
-He checks the time.
-Three o'clock.
+He eats half and pretends to drink the purple Vougeot this time.

 The late lunch crowd is thinning.
 Some wink out as he expects.
 More avatars to make it seem that the café is popular.
 It is not.
 The food is subpar.
-But the machines don’t care and the waiter is only a pretense.
-An ill informed effort to have people lead meaningful lives when they don’t need to work at all.
+The machines don’t care what they feed and the waiter is only a pretense.
+An ill informed effort to have people lead meaningful lives when they don’t need to work.

 Right now, Kojak has a job to do and Louis gives him the signal.
 Kojak disappears into the café and makes his way to the restroom.
 Inside he finds the bodyguard.
-It’s the first hurdle of this operation and critical to its success.
+It’s the first kill of the day.

 After a brief struggle, Kojak dispatches the bodyguard.
 He sits the heavy body on the toilet and closes the door.
-His pencil is put to good use.
+His pencil has been put to good use.